KDE/itinerary/README.md

 - On Android: via the system calendar, if you use DavDroid to sync to a calendar that has events with reservation data created by KMail.
 - Manually importing Apple Wallet pass or JSON-LD files.
-- By sending data created by KMail to your phone via KDE Connect
+- By sending data created by KMail to your phone via KDE Connect.
+This requires a KMail plugin, which is part of [kdepim-addons](https://invent.kde.org/pim/kdepim-addons).

 ## Contributing